OldSchoolNewWorld/OSNW-WPF-Custom-Dialog-Models/Consumer/README.md

 Some of the XML comments are targeted at developers and are left in place so that they are visible to IntelliSense while creating a new application/assembly.
-Items marked "DEV:" are intended for a developer using the template, not for consuming assemblies that use the dialog.
+Items marked "DEV:" are intended for a developer using the model, not for consuming assemblies that use the dialog.
 They can be left in place, deleted, suppressed by adding another apostrophe, or suppressed from output by the compiler via "Generate XML documentation file".